Jobs - Global Majority Performers

 Our shows often have a lot of moving parts – branching storylines based on audience decisions, live gameplay with uncertain outcomes, and things going wrong because oh god making art is hard.

 We are looking for performers with experience and interest in interactive work, storytelling, and live game design – people who are used to thinking on their feet, playing with audiences, adapting to uncertain surroundings, and knowing when to just laugh through it because oh no someone just fell over and an important prop has now broken oh god.
-While the final piece will be scripted, there will be an element of devising during this phase of the project, so we are looking for people who are comfortable to not be working with a script right away.

 The Price of Everything will be an interactive performance/gameshow for simultaneous live and online audiences that explores how life and the cost of living have changed over recent decades, and invites participants to play through ideas about how their city could change in the future.
 Online audiences will play the role of ‘remote workers’, making live decisions on how their city should change, while our live audience will be our ‘key workers’ carrying out the required labour through games played live on stage.